Supreme Court to examine constitutionality of victim surcharges

-The Supreme Court of Canada will look at whether it’s unconstitutional to make a poor person convicted of a crime pay a surcharge that helps victims.
+The Supreme Court of Canada agreed Thursday to look at whether it’s unconstitutional to make a poor person convicted of a crime pay a surcharge that helps victims.

-Alex Boudreault, a high-school dropout who had never held a steady job, pleaded guilty in September 2013 to four counts relating to various breaches of probation orders.
+The case at issue involves Alex Boudreault, a high-school dropout who had never held a steady job and who pleaded guilty in September 2013 to four counts relating to various breaches of probation orders.

 A few months later, the Quebec man pleaded guilty to several other counts, including breaking-and-entering, possession of stolen property and assault with a weapon.